AlbertoCabreraJr/realtime-chat-app/README.md

 git clone https://github.com/AlbertoCabreraJr/room-app.git
 ```

-In the root of the project, go to client directory, and install the packages.
+On the root of the project, go to client directory, and install the packages.

 ```
 cd client